wilkofm/mini-project1/README.md

 # Styling Goals

-I want the site to have a minimal feel, a clean, art gallery/Mubi aesthetic
+I want the site to have a minimal feel, a clean, art gallery/Mubi/Letterboxd aesthetic

 Here are a few styling features I’d like to implement:

 - Interesting Font
 - Icons
-- Flex-Box To Style Page and Card-list, create a breaker on the left-hand side
+- Flex-Box To Style Page and Card-list, create a navbar to house filter options
+- Resizing card/images so everything is uniform
+- Clean layout

+# How To Implement This Project Yourself

+- Import the HTML, CSS, JS and JSON files into your development environment
+- Fill in the JSON file with your nominated films, and links to their related trailers
+- Store your film posters in a seperate 'images' folder